 Arranging Travel Insurance

-For a whole variety of reasons, including location and culture, Australians are one of the world's great travelling nations.
-The urge to travel doesn't stop with increasing age, and indeed with increasing amounts of free available time, and subject to sufficient funds, it seems to accelerate.
+For a wide variety of reasons, including location and culture, Australians are one of the world's great travelling nations.
+The urge to travel doesn't stop with increasing age, and indeed with increasing amounts of available time, and subject to sufficient funds, it seems to accelerate.

 So, the expectation is that we will generally pay higher travel insurance costs as we age, and that is borne out by increasing premiums charged by travel insurance.
 The chart below provides an example of how travel insurance costs increase with age, particularly in this case as travellers move into their 70's and 80's.
 Making "apples for apples" comparisons with travel insurance is notoriously difficult, but the chart also illustrates that there can be is considerable differences between the premiums charged by 3 different, major insurers for a 2 week Mediterranean cruise in 2016.